ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

 * [subjectOf] to a [CreativeWork] (or [WebPage]) that mentions this file or its content (but also other resources)
 * [mainEntityOfPage] to a [CreativeWork]  (or [WebPage]) that primarily describes this file (or its content)

-Note that if a local file is intended to be packaged within an _Attached RO-Crate_, the `@id` property MUST be a _URI Path_ relative to the _RO Crate root_, for example `survey-responses-2019.csv` as in the example below, where the content URL points to a download endpoint as a string.
+Note that if a local file is intended to be packaged within an _Local  RO-Crate Package_, the `@id` property MUST be a _URI Path_ relative to the _RO Crate root_, for example `survey-responses-2019.csv` as in the example below, where the content URL points to a download endpoint as a string.

 ```json
   {